 Day 15 – Varanasi

 Early this morning return to the Ganges, where Hindu pilgrims perform their rituals along the ghats (steps) leading to the river.
-Visit several of the important ghats by boat as you experience the spiritual mystique of these hallowed waters, and stop at the new Vishwanath Temple of white marble at Banaras Hindu University.
-Later, travel to Sarnath, birthplace of Buddhism and still a major center of the practice.
-Enjoy a private Kathak dance performance.
-Tonight, celebrate your journey with a farewell dinner.
+Visit several of the important ghats by boat as you experience the spiritual mystique of these hallowed waters.
+Enjoy a private Kathak dance performance, then celebrate your journey with a farewell dinner.
 (B,D)

 Fly to Delhi this afternoon and depart early the next morning for the U.S. on individual flights.
 (B)